Decrementing Inside Loops:

 First, I need to add some simple HTML to my document:

-• A text <input> allowing us to enter a name to search for.
+allowing us to enter a name to search for. - A

-• A <button> element to submit a search.
+element to submit a search. - And a

 The tricky bit for me is knowing how to extract the two pieces of the contacts data, each of which is one item in an array and separated with a colon.
 I'm no expert, but I believe most files come in this general format where individual pieces of data are delimited by characters, most commonly commas; hence, the CSV document file extension.